Fujifilm X-T20 vs Sony RX1R II

 |Sony RX1R« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony RX1R|

 Both the X-T20 and the RX1R II are recent models that feature in their makers' current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the X-T20 followed on from the Fujifilm X-T10.

 Review summary: Fujifilm X-T20 vs Sony RX1R II

-So how do things add up?
-Is the Fujifilm X-T20 better than the Sony RX1R II or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Fujifilm X-T20 and the Sony RX1R II?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T20:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).